-When you ask a little child how long they’ve waited for their brother or sister’s arrival they may respond and say; “forever”, but we know it generally is only about 9 months.
-In church life however, this works very differently.
-God has added so many people to my family through our community (life group, cell group etc.), our local congregation, the wider Joshua Generation Church and even across oceans, in an instant.
-Instead of borrowing a cup of sugar from my neighbour, members of my community would come drop it off at my home just so that I can carry on baking.
+When you ask a little child how long they’ve waited for their brother or sister’s arrival, they may respond with ‘Forever’, but we know it generally is only about 9 months.
+In church life, however, this works very differently.
+God has added so many people to my family through our community (life group/ cell group/ home group), our local congregation, the wider Joshua Generation Church, and even across oceans, in an instant.
+Instead of borrowing a cup of sugar from my neighbour, members of my community would come drop it off at my home, just so that I can carry on baking.
 When I have been ill, they would come and sit on my bed and help me do my school planning or bring my family a meal.
 When we couldn’t fall pregnant, they prayed for us, encouraged us and carried me while I sobbed my heart out.
-And when our daughter was about to arrive, and I went into a flat spin because we couldn’t provide her with everything the baby magazines claimed were essentials, they calmed me down, spoke some clarity and blessed us abundantly, – this is family.
+And when our daughter was about to arrive and I went into a flat spin because we couldn’t provide her with everything the baby magazines claimed were essentials, they calmed me down, spoke some clarity and blessed us abundantly.
+This is family.

-With the Four12 Conference registration now being open, the Lord reminded me that when He adds people to my family, He is not restricted by many waters or far borders.
+Now that the Four12 Conference registration is open, the Lord reminded me that when He adds people to my family, He is not restricted by many waters or far borders.
 About 7 years ago now, we had the privilege of hosting a lovely couple from the Isle of Man.
 Within days we were family and I had gained a sister, brother and new family.
 We could laugh together, I could cry on her shoulder and share my deep hurts of not being able to fall pregnant, we prayed together, and we could watch movies in our pajamas.
 It was like I had known them my whole life.
-After the week staying with us my heart ached when they had to leave, and we carried a great hope that one day we will see them again, hopefully on the Isle of Man.
+After the week staying with us, my heart ached when they had to leave, and we carried a great hope that one day we would see them again, hopefully on the Isle of Man.

-Then the 2018 Four12 Conference in the Isle of Man was announced and with God’s blessing and provision, we made our way there.
-From the moment they fetched us at the airport it felt like home.
+Then the 2018 Four12 Conference in the Isle of Man was announced and, with God’s blessing and provision, we made our way there.
+From the moment they fetched us at the airport, it felt like home.
 Like no time had passed at all since we last saw them.
-We had gained 3 children between the two families and celebrated many victories and shed tears over hurts and loses, but still it felt like just yesterday that they left South Africa.
+We had gained 3 children between the two families, and celebrated many victories and shed tears over hurts and loses, but still it felt like just yesterday that they left South Africa.
 But God is good all the time and it doesn’t stop there.
 After great big farewells and more tears, we carried on with our journey to Horsham, where more hearts were entwined together.
 Again, here we were welcomed in with open arms, so open that our hosts camped in the garden so that our family would have a space to stay.
-From strangers to gaining a friend and another family, it’s all in a day’s work with the Lord – literally in a day.
+Taking people from strangers to friends to family is all in a day’s work for the Lord – literally in a day.
 I have never experienced family like this, a joining of hearts, dreams and desires.
 I pray for my family across the water often.
 Whoever claimed that blood is thicker than water could not have scratched below the surface.

 I know that in all of this, far distances and long times apart, a part of my destiny lies with these new members of my family, and a part of theirs with me.
-We share an inheritance, but more than that we share in family.
-I trust and pray that this year at the Four12 Conference in South Africa we can open our home to our newest family from far away, to love on them as Jesus did us.
+We share an inheritance, but more than that, we share in family.
+I trust and pray that this year at the Four12 Conference in South Africa, we can open our homes to our newest family from far away, to love them as Jesus did us.

 Source: Google Dictionary